tidalcycles/Tidal/doc/tidal.md

 synthesis parameters you can use:

 * `accelerate` - a pattern of numbers that speed up (or slow down) samples while they play.
+* `bandf` - a pattern of numbers from 0 to 1.
+Sets the center frequency of the band-pass filter.
+* `bandq` - a pattern of numbers from 0 to 1.
+Sets the q-factor of the band-pass filter.
 * `begin` - a pattern of numbers from 0 to 1.
 Skips the beginning of each sample, e.g. `0.25` to cut off the first quarter from each sample.
 * `cutoff` - a pattern of numbers from 0 to 1.
 Applies the cutoff frequency of the low-pass filter.
 * `delay` - a pattern of numbers from 0 to 1.
 Sets the level of the delay signal.